SirYancy/computer-apps/book/ch6-databases/2_tutorial-data.md

     ![3](images/data/3.png)

 3. The dialog that opens will have several options.
-Let\'s go through them.
+Let's go through them.

     1. Under file name, click **Browse** and find the **artist.csv** file.